How to Find the Best Lot to Build Your Custom Home - Royal Homes How to Find the Best Lot to Build Your Custom Home - Royal Homes

 You might’ve always dreamed of living in a sleepy cul-de-sac or desired a secluded space in the country.
 But every type of lot comes with benefits and drawbacks, so it’s important to think of it from different perspectives before you set your heart on one of the other.

-Cul-de-sacs are quieter and generally safe, since there’s no through traffic and fewer vehicles overall, but nosy (or noisy) neighbours seem closer than ever.
-Corner lots receive more natural light and tend to be larger than neighboring lots, but they also get twice the vehicle noise, have twice the sidewalks to shovel, and half as much privacy (since the house is visible from two roads.)
-A lot that sits at a T-intersection may be more affordable, but you’ll have oncoming headlights from night time traffic.
+Cul-de-sacs are quieter and generally safe since there’s no through traffic and fewer vehicles overall, but nosy (or noisy) neighbours seem closer than ever.
+Corner lots receive more natural light and tend to be larger than neighbouring lots, but they also get twice the vehicle noise, have twice the sidewalks to shovel, and have half as much privacy (since the house is visible from two roads.)
+A lot that sits at a T-intersection may be more affordable, but you’ll have oncoming headlights from nighttime traffic.

 You can avoid many of these drawbacks by building a house in the country, but you will have to investigate whether the lot has running water, electricity and sewers.
 Another concern in the country – wildlife!